DaBusch/netbattalion/netbatJS/README.md

 It works, but is maybe not yet finished.

 Directives:
-- "data-data" for object of variables and functions
+- "data-data" for object of variables and functions.
+Has to be in BODY-Tag.
-- "data-init" for executing functions on page loaded
+- "data-init" for executing functions on page loaded.
+Has to be in BODY-Tag.
 - "data-bind" + "data-set" for data binding. "data-set" is executed when "data-bind"-variable has changed.
 Use "ref" to set and call bound variable e.g. "ref.variable".

 Notice: